Fargues-Scholze correspondence and endoscopic classification for special orthogonal and unitary groups: Cohomology of orthogonal and unitary Shimura varieties

-It follows from the theorem of Hasse--Minkowski and Landherr \cite[Theorem 2.1, Theorem 3.1]{Gro21} and \cite[Lemma 2.1]{GGP12} that pure inner twists of $\mbf G^*$ are in bijection with isometry classes of $\cc$-Hermitian spaces $\mbf V$ with respect to $F_1/F$ of dimension $d(\mbf G^*)$(and also with discriminant $\disc(\mbf V)$ in Case O2), and these isometry classes are determined by isometry classes of localizations $\mbf V_v$ for each $v\in\Pla_F$.
-In particular, $\mbf G$ can always be embedded into an pure inner twist $(\mbf G, \bm\rho, \bm z)$ of $\mbf G^*$.
+It follows from the theorem of Hasse--Minkowski and Landherr \cite[Theorem~2.1, Theorem~3.1]{Gro21} and \cite[Lemma 2.1]{GGP12} that pure inner twists of $\mbf G^*$ are in bijection with isometry classes of $\cc$-Hermitian spaces $\mbf V$ with respect to $F_1/F$ of dimension $d(\mbf G^*)$ (and also with discriminant $\disc(\mbf V)$ in Case O2), and these isometry classes are determined by isometry classes of localizations $\mbf V_v$ for each $v\in\Pla_F$.
+In particular, $\mbf G$ can always be realized as a pure inner twist $(\mbf G, \bm\varrho, \bm z)$ of $\mbf G^*$.

 We fix an isomorphism